-Hospital data is not collected through any statewide surveillance system.
+Hospital data was not collected through any statewide surveillance system.
 DSHS accesses de-identified hospital data through national registries.
-Hospitals must authorize the sharing of their data before DSHS can access; hospitals do not submit their data directly to DSHS.
+Hospitals authorized the sharing of their data before DSHS can access; hospitals do not submit their data directly to DSHS.

-Gap analysis reports can be found below and are distributed to stakeholders across the state.
+Gap analysis reports can be found below and were distributed to stakeholders statewide.